OsmanKAYI/full-stack-roadmap/linux/setup.necessary.features.on.linux.md

 - **vim** is a free and open-source, screen-based text editor program.
 - **bat**, is a cat command written in Rust programming language, comes with syntax highlighting, git integration, and works as is a drop-in cat command replacement.
+- **pdftk**, is a PDF toolkit.
+It allows you to manipulate PDF files.
+It also allows you to extract text from PDF files.
 - **meld**, is the visual diff and merge tool, targeted at developers.
 It allows users to compare two or three files or directories visually, color-coding the different lines.
 - **xclip** is X11 clipboard manipulation tool, similar to xsel.Handles the X primary and secondary selections, plus the system clipboard ( <kbd>CTRL</kbd> + <kbd>C</kbd> / <kbd>CTRL</kbd> + <kbd>V</kbd> ).
 - **axel** is a program that downloads a file from a FTP or HTTP server through multiple connection, each connection downloads its own part of the file.